osixia/container-baseimage/README.md

 Note: Most of predefined service available start with a `.` to make sure they are install before regular services (so they can be used by regular services).
 The install-service tool process services in /container/service in alphabetical order.

-To create a service-available just create a regular service, add a download.sh file to set how the needed content is download  and add it to /container/service-available directory.
+To create a service-available just create a regular service, add a download.sh file to set how the needed content is downloaded and add it to /container/service-available directory.
 The download.sh script is not mandatory if nothing need to be downloaded.

 For example a simple image example that add service-available to this baseimage: [osixia/web-baseimage](https://github.com/osixia/docker-web-baseimage)

-### Complex environment variables
-With light-baseimage you can set bash environment variable from .yaml and .json files.
-But bash environment variables can't store complex objects such as table that can be defined in yaml or json file, that's why they are converted to complex bash environment variables (see [complex-bash-env](#complex-bash-env)  tool).

-This complex environment variable in yaml:

-    FRUITS:
-      - orange
-      - apple

-Can also be set by command line converted in python or json:

-    docker run -it --env FRUITS="#PYTHON2BASH:['orange','apple']" osixia/light-baseimage:0.2.1 printenv docker run -it --env FRUITS="#JSON2BASH:[\"orange\",\"apple\"]" osixia/light-baseimage:0.2.1 printenv

 ### Mastering image tools

 #### run

-The *Run tool* is defined as the image ENTRYPOINT (see [Dockerfile](image/Dockerfile)).
+The *run tool* is defined as the image ENTRYPOINT (see [Dockerfile](image/Dockerfile)).
 It's the core tool of this image.

 What it does:
 - Setup the run directory